This entry is so long that it deserves its own folder!

 In a rare Live Action film mention, both Springfield and Shelbyville come up in conversation.
 In The Bird Man Of Alcatraz, the Springfield prison and the Shelbyville hospital are described as his likely new homes.

 In an episode where Lisa is pestering Marge to allow her to go cleaning down seabirds after an oil spill, Marge retorts that the nearest coast is four hundred miles away.
-This would rule out Springfield being in coastal states like Vermont.
+This would rule out Springfield being in coastal states.
+However, another episode shows Bart and Milhouse going to a Squidport Pier and Milhouse having an allergic reaction, which is attributed to 'being at sea level'.

 Though it seems to have a naval base nearby.
 As well as the Squidport boardwalk.
 That appears to be along the coast of one ocean or another.